landonconover/English2010/index.md

 ---

 # English2010
-This is for writing assignments for my English 2010 Class
+This is for writing assignments for my English 2010 Class!!

 {% for coll in site.collections %}
 {% unless coll.label == "posts" %}